commonhaus/foundation/policies/ip-policy.md

 The DCO and CLA differ in their approach to intellectual property rights.

-- A DCO is a lightweight method for contributors to certify they have the rights to submit their work, typically requiring a signed statement within the commit message.
+- A DCO is a straightforward way for contributors to assert their rights to submit work, typically through a declaration in the commit message.
-- A CLA is a more formal agreement where contributors grant the project rights to use their contributions, often including a detailed legal framework around contributions.
+- A CLA is a formal agreement that allows contributors to grant broader rights over their contributions to the project.

-CLAs can provide projects with more legal protection, while DCOs offer a simpler, less legally invasive way for developers to contribute.
+While CLAs can offer projects flexibility in managing licenses and more control over contributions, DCOs favor ease of participation with a less formal mechanism for contribution.

 ## Intellectual Property Rights